-Dr. József Vörös Professor, Institute Director
+Dr. József Vörös Professor, Head of Institute University of Pécs

-Dr. József Vörös (60) earned a degree in economics from the Budapest University of Economic Sciences in 1974.
+Dr. József Vörös (61) earned a degree in economics from the Budapest University of Economic Sciences in 1974.
 In 1984 he earned a PhD in economics from the Hungarian Academy of Sciences, and a Doctor of Science degree in 1993.
 Between 1990 and 1993 he was the dean of the Faculty of Business and Economics, Janus Pannonius University (JPTE).
 In 1993 he attended the Advanced Management Program (AMP) at Harvard Business School.
-Since 1994 he has been a professor at JPTE, and was the senior Vice Rector of the University from 2004-2007, and since 2007 he has been chairman of the Board of Trustees.
-He has been a non-executive member of OTP Bank's Board of Directors since 1992
+Since 1994 he has been a professor at JPTE, and was the senior Vice Rector of the University from 2004-2007, between 2007 and 2011 he was chairman of the Board of Trustees, and in 2009 he took up the post of Head of Institute.
+He has been a non-executive member of OTP Bank's Board of Directors since 1992.
+As of 31 December 2011 he held 117,200 ordinary OTP shares.

+The Board of Directors meets as and when necessary, but at least eight times a year.
 Meetings of the Board of Directors are convened by the Chairman & CEO by means of a written invitation, in accordance with the prevailing work schedule.
 The Chairman & CEO must convene a meeting of the Board of Directors if

-- a resolution has been passed by the Board of Directors to hold an extraordinary meeting of the Board; - At least three Board members requests a meeting in writing by designating the reason and the purpose, and the items of the agenda, and by submitting a written proposal in respect of the decision to be made;

-- The Supervisory Board or the auditor initiates such a meeting in writing; - The Supervisory Board requires it; - Under the law, a decision must be made about whether to convene an extraordinary General Meeting.
+- a resolution has been passed by the Board of Directors to hold an extraordinary meeting of the Board; - At least three Board members requests a meeting in writing by designating the reason and the purpose, and the items of the agenda, and by submitting a written proposal in respect of the decision to be made; - The Supervisory Board or the auditor initiates such a meeting in writing; - The Supervisory Board requires it; - Under the law, a decision must be made about whether to convene an extraordinary General Meeting.